vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_cancel.md

 ### Options

 ```
       --delete-batch-size int    When cleaning up the migrated data in tables moved as part of a multi-tenant workflow, delete the records in batches of this size. (default 1000)
   -h, --help                     help for cancel
+      --ignore-source-keyspace   WARNING: This option should only be used when absolutely necessary.
+Ignore the source keyspace as the workflow is canceled and cleaned up.
+This allows the workflow to be canceled if the source keyspace has been deleted or is not currently available.
       --keep-data                Keep the partially copied table data from the MoveTables workflow in the target keyspace.
       --keep-routing-rules       Keep the routing rules created for the MoveTables workflow.
       --shards strings           (Optional) Specifies a comma-separated list of shards to operate on.
 ```

 ### Options inherited from parent commands